jlevy/kash/src/kash/docs/markdown/topics/a3_getting_started.md

 - `files` lists files in one or more paths, with sorting, filtering, and grouping.

+- `show` lets you show any file you wish, or with no argument shows the first file in the current selection.
+  It auto-detects whether to show the file in the console, the browser, or using a native app (like Excel for a .xls file), but you can customize this with options (see `--help`).

+- `show_webpage` formats Markdown or HTML documents as a nice web page and opens your browser to view it.

-- `workspace` to show or select or create a new workspace.
+- `workspace` shows or selects or creates a new workspace.
-  Initially you work in the "global_ws" workspace but for more real work you'll want to create a workspace, which is a directory to hold the files you are working with.
+  Initially you work in the `global` workspace but for more real work you'll want to create a workspace, which is a directory to hold the files you are working with.

 - `select` shows or sets selections, which are the set of files the next command will